-Taking a prescription medication is simply a cover up to that problem.
+Taking prescription medication is simply a cover-up for that problem.

-But isn't this the same approach which is taken with some dietary supplements?
+But isn’t this the same approach that is taken with some dietary supplements?

-Aren't some supplement simply acting in the same way that a medication would if they only temporarily solve the issue you are trying to treat?
+Aren’t some supplements simply acting in the same way that a medication would if they only temporarily solve the issue you are trying to treat?